 How to Make an Asana Gantt Chart Better With ProjectManager

-If you want a real Gantt chart with powerful features that Asana doesn’t have, make a Gantt chart in ProjectManager.
-Just start a free 30-day trial and you can easily export your Asana project into an Excel file and import that into ProjectManager.
-You’ll retain your Asana data and now have the features you need to better manage your project.
+To do so, just start a free 30-day trial of ProjectManager so you can easily export your Asana CSV file and import that file into ProjectManager.
+You’ll retain your Asana data, but now you’ll have the robust project management features you need to better manage your project.

 1. Export & Import Your Asana Projects

 Choose the Asana project that you want to import and simply save it as a CSV or Excel file.
 It is now ready to import into ProjectManager.
+Open ProjectManager and then click “New” at the bottom left corner of your screen, select “Project” and then click “Import File” once the pop-up appears.

-3. Choose to Add the Data to a New or Existing Project
+2. Choose to Add the Data to a New or Existing Project

 During this step, you’ll be able to decide if you want to add the data to a new or existing project.
 If you’re adding it to an existing project, decide whether you want to keep the project’s existing data or delete it altogether.

-4. Choose What Data to Import
+3. Choose What Data to Import

 Next, decide if you want to import all of the data from your Asana file or only the data from the task list.
 Select what you want to import and click next.

-5. Success!
+4. Success!

 When the success popup appears, the process is complete.
-Your Asana data has been seamlessly imported into ProjectManager where you can use our full suite of project management features.
+Your Asana data has been seamlessly imported into ProjectManager, where you can use our full suite of project management features.

 What Can You Use an Asana Gantt Chart For?